nickzeng123/portfolio/README.md

 ## Setup/Installation Requirements

-* Clone this repository to your desktop
+* Clone this repository to your desktop by using the terminal of VS code with the following command: $ git clone https://github.com/nickzeng123/portfolio
-* Navigate to the top level of the directory
+* Navigate to the top level of the directory called "portfolio" in your desktop
 * Open index.html in your browser

 ## Known Bugs